paulocressoni/SQL-Server-Query-with-sqlcmd/README.md

 To run it just add your query to the .sql file and run the .sh file passing the sql file as the parameter: `./my_analysis.sh my_analysis.sql`.

-A `my_analysis.tsv` file will contain the results of your query.
+A `result_my_analysis.tsv` file will contain the results of your query.